fastn-stack/workshop/c-design/01-create-color-scheme.md

 - Commit the changes.

-- color scheme is ready.
+- Color scheme is ready.
 ![](pink-sakura-output.png)